Rookout/deployment-examples/java-aws-elasticbeanstalk/README.md

 # Quickstart for Java + Rookout and AWS Elastic Beanstalk

-A sample application for using Rookout + Java + AWS Elastic Beanstalk .
+A sample application for using Rookout + Java + AWS Elastic Beanstalk.

-Before following this guide we recommend reading the basic [Java + Rookout] guide
+Before following this guide we recommend reading the basic [Java + Rookout] guide.

 ## Elastic Beanstalk Rookout Integration Explained

-There are 2 simple steps to integrate Rookout into your existing java beanstalk application:
+To integrate Rookout into your existing java beanstalk application follow these steps:

-1. Add the source files to your built .jar
+1. Add the source files to your built .jar file.

-2. Add our 2 .ebextensions standalone config scripts [available here](.ebextensions)
+2. Add the Rookout [.ebextensions standalone config scripts](.ebextensions) to your project configuration.
-    * First one download and install the agent that is responsible for communication
+    * One sets up the Rook SDK, responsible for communicating with the Rookout service.
-    * Second one download and tells the JVM to use Rookout's java agent
+    * The ither sets up and runs the Rookout java agent.

 __The process is described here : [Rookout Integration Process](#rookout-integration-process)__